 Short-Term Incentive Awards: We offer short-term incentive awards to our named executive officers and other employees.
 The intent of the short-term incentive awards is to reward each individual's contribution based on the achievement of the Company's corporate objectives and individual goals.
-In 2020, the corporate objectives and individual goals were established at the beginning of each quarter and scored at the end of each quarter.
-The measures for the individual goals were determined by our Chief Executive Officer in consultation with our executive team and subject to oversight by our compensation committee.
+Previously, the corporate objectives and individual goals were established at the beginning of each quarter and scored at the end of each quarter.
+Starting in 2021, the Company moved to a monthly cadence, by which corporate objectives and individual goals were established at the beginning of each month and scored at the end of each month.
+The measures for the individual goals for our named executive officers were determined by our Chief Executive Officer in consultation with our executive team and subject to oversight by our compensation committee.
 Individual goals typically tie to specific Company initiatives that vary based on the role of the named executive officer but are generally aligned to indicators of growth in our calculation of intrinsic value, such as the number of active hospitals and number of enrolled pets.
-The achievement scores for corporate objectives are approved by the compensation committee quarterly and the quarterly individual achievement scores for named executive officers were approved annually.
-These short-term incentive awards are paid annually to our named executive officers in the following fiscal year, whereas short-term incentive awards for other employees were paid quarterly or monthly.
-The CEO is weighted 100% to corporate performance and the other named executive officers are weighted 50% to corporate and 50% to individual performance.
-Starting in 2021, we began establishing the corporate objectives and individual goals at the beginning of each month and scoring them at the end of each month, as opposed to quarterly.
+The monthly achievement scores for corporate objectives are reviewed by the compensation committee quarterly and the monthly individual achievement scores for named executive officers are approved annually.
+These short-term incentive awards were paid annually to our named executive officers in the following fiscal year, whereas short-term incentive awards for other employees were paid monthly.
+Short-term incentive awards for our Chief Executive Officer, President, and Chief Operating Officer are based exclusively on achievement of our monthly corporate objectives and short-term incentive awards for our other named executive officers are weighted 50% to corporate objectives and 50% to individual objectives.

-The mechanism for determining the annual incentive payouts for our named executive officers for performance year 2020 is shown below:
+The mechanism for determining the annual incentive payouts for our named executive officers for performance year 2021 is shown below: